Heathrow axes 30 flights as British Airways cuts more summer services - follow live

-Flight cancellations – live: Heathrow axes 30 flights as British Airways cuts more summer services
+Cancelled flights - live: Heathrow axes 30 flights as British Airways cuts more summer services

 Today’s Heathrow cancellations set to affect around 4,500 passengers

-Heathrow Airport has axed 30 Thursday flights overnight, as it asked airlines to reduce schedules to ease the pressure on its terminals.
+Heathrow Airport has axed 30 flights scheduled to leave Thursday morning, as it asked airlines to reduce their schedules to ease pressure on its terminals.

 The cancellations, which could affect more than 4,500 passengers, predominantly affect British Airways services - though Virgin Atlantic, Lufthansa, KLM, Aer Lingus and Air France flights are also impacted.